w3c/wcag3/guidelines/groups/layout/no-obstruction.md

   - no-infinite-scrolling
 ---

-User interface components and navigation must be operable and must be presentable to users in ways they can perceive without obstruction.
+Users can percive and operate user interface components and navigation without obstruction.